Climate Leadership in Action

 Participants included local leaders as well as an expert on water and climate from the Vatican, the Archbishop of Miami, the Special Advisor on Climate Justice of the United Church of Christ, the senior Rabbi of Temple Solel, an Elder of the First Presbyterian Church, and many other religious leaders, as well as climate experts from the City of Miami Beach, Miami-Dade County, University of Miami’s Rosensteil School of Marine and Atmospheric Science, and Florida International University.
 St. Thomas University’s Professor of Biology and Bioethics, Reverend Alfred Cioffi, led the conference.

 Faith leaders already work to educate their congregations and engage with the broader community through mission work, including deploying solar panels on sanctuaries and temples, creating community carbon funds to finance clean energy, and serving residents who are displaced by flooding streets and hurricanes.
 The conference provided an opportunity to look towards additional measures to engage faith based communities in climate solutions and addressing climate impacts.

 Faith-Based Climate Summit

 There are many steps we can take now that will make a difference to our collective future.
-Conservancy teams in Florida and across the world concentrate on climate issues in their day-to-day work.
-Partnering with the Southeast Florida Regional Climate Change Compact, The Nature Conservancy has led teams that to develop natural systems and agriculture strategies for the compact’s climate action plan.
+TNC teams in Florida and across the world concentrate on climate issues in their day-to-day work.
+Partnering with the Southeast Florida Regional Climate Change Compact, TNC has led teams that to develop natural systems and agriculture strategies for the compact’s climate action plan.
 The plan will guide efforts for the years ahead and serve as a resource for local governments and others interested in reducing the causes of climate change, while adapting to some of the unavoidable consequences already impacting the region.